 Over the last year, AFAR editors relied on noise canceling headphones more than ever.
 Even though we weren’t flying, we used them to stay focused during loud construction across the street, sirens blaring by outside, and yes, even our WFH partner’s Zoom calls.

 Unlike regular earbuds, active noise canceling headphones use battery-powered technology to cancel out unwanted noise.
 Without getting too technical, these types of headphones typically use external microphones to detect noise in the general environment around you, and then send mirrored sound waves into your ears to effectively cancel out that noise.
 While this technology can’t silence the baby crying in the airplane seat ahead of you, it does drastically cut back on ambient noise whether you’re on a plane or sitting at home.

-Because of this battery-powered technology, noise canceling headphones tend to be more expensive than regular ones.
+Because of this battery-powered technology, noise canceling headphones tend to be more expensive than regular ones—but many of them are on sale right now.
 The following are reviews of the best wireless noise canceling headphones we’ve actually used ourselves.
 And in our humble opinions, they’re worth every penny.

 Back in the days of “offices,” sitting-close-to-me colleagues shrewdly assessed that I had two working modes: Putting my Bose over-ear headphones on meant I didn’t want to be bothered.
 Bose headphones on, and noise-canceling feature switched on, meant I seriously didn’t want to be bothered—and that I couldn’t hear them, anyway.
 I can see your mouth moving, but all I’m getting is . . . white noise.